This Land (song): Composition and lyrics

 "This Land" is a blues rock song, rooted in a reggae-style vamp with blues guitar licks.

 "This Land" was inspired by an incident in which Clark's neighbor repeatedly asked who lived on the singer's 50 acre property in Austin, Texas, and would not believe that Clark, a Black man, owned the home.

 The lyrics make several references to other songs and aspects of American culture.
 One of the opening lines, "Fifty acres and Model A", reflect the promise of forty acres and a mule to be given to families of freed American slaves, while the title of the song is a direct reference to the famous Woody Guthrie folk song "This Land Is Your Land".
 Clark Jr., who previously chose to stay away from making overtly political music, used the works of Guthrie, Big Bill Broonzy, and Lead Belly as inspiration for "This Land".

 Critical reception

 Music critics who reviewed This Land tended to emphasize the differences between the title track and the rest of the album.
 Writing for Pitchfork, Stephen Thomas Erlewine praised the way that Clark Jr. was able to "[channel] his anger over this casual racism into a dose of fury so controlled, its origin becomes obscured", but mentioned that the track "isn't necessarily a harbinger for the rest of" the album.

 Music video

 An official music video for "This Land" was released the same day as the song.
-Directed by Savannah Leaf, the video was filmed on Clark Jr.'s Texas property and depicts a young boy surrounded by symbols of American racism, such as the Confederate battle flag.
+Directed by Savanah Leaf, the video was filmed on Clark Jr.'s Texas property and depicts a young boy surrounded by symbols of American racism, such as the Confederate battle flag.